awsdocs/amazon-emr-management-guide/doc_source/emr-studio-admin-permissions.md

    }
    ```

-1. Attach the policy to the IAM identity \(user, role, or group\) to which you want to grant EMR Studio administrative permissions\.
+1. Attach the policy to your designated IAM identity \(user, role, or group\)\.
 For instructions, see [Adding and removing IAM identity permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html)\.

 ## Permissions Required to Manage an EMR Studio<a name="emr-studio-admin-permissions-table"></a>